 A minimum grade of B is required in all PDS courses to move on to student teaching in the spring.
+ED 386 is graded on a Pass/Fail basis.

 How are PDS field experience placements with mentor teachers determined?

 The PDS coordinator works with Bethel Middle School and Bethel High School administrators to pair student candidates with public school teachers for the duration of the field experience.
 (Note: due to availability of teachers, health and music candidates may be placed at Danbury High School or other area schools)